cindyweiss/learning-journal/README.md

 I am currently a full time student learning code for the very first time.
 It is all still very confusing to me but I am happy to be on this journey!

-### A Little Bit About Me:

-I am currently a full time student learning code for the very first time.
-It is all still very confusing to me but I am happy to be on this journey!